schneebergerlab/msyd/example_workflow.md

 done
 ```

-After generating the requisite input, `pasy call` can be run to generate the pansynteny callset:
+After generating the requisite input, `msyd call` can be run to generate the pansynteny callset:

 ```
-$ pasy call -i genomes.tsv -o athalianas.pff -m athalianas.vcf -r ref.fna
+$ msyd call -i genomes.tsv -o athalianas.pff -m athalianas.vcf -r ref.fna
 ```

-## Working with the pasy Output
+## Working with the msyd Output

-If we are only interested in pansynteny on Chromosome 3, we can filter the .PFF file calling pasy view.
+If we are only interested in pansynteny on Chromosome 3, we can filter the .PFF file calling msyd view.
-In this case, the filtering could also be done using `grep` or `awk`, but `pasy view` is advantageous for more complex filtering.
+In this case, the filtering could also be done using `grep` or `awk`, but `msyd view` is advantageous for more complex filtering.
-A simple expression-based language is used for complex filtering instructions in `pasy`.
+A simple expression-based language is used for complex filtering instructions in `msyd`.
 It is described in `view_reference.md`.

 ```
 # CP116282 is the id corresponding to chromosome 3 in Col-CC
-$ pasy view -e "on CP116283.1" -i athalianas.pff -o athalianas-chr3.pff
+$ msyd view -e "on CP116283.1" -i athalianas.pff -o athalianas-chr3.pff
 ```

-If we want to have the pansynteny annotations in VCF format, we can just change the file extension passed to `pasy view` or pass the `--ovcf` flag.
+If we want to have the pansynteny annotations in VCF format, we can just change the file extension passed to `msyd view` or pass the `--ovcf` flag.

 ```
-$ pasy view -i athalianas-chr3.pff -o athalianas-chr3-syn.vcf
+$ msyd view -i athalianas-chr3.pff -o athalianas-chr3-syn.vcf
 ```

 We can also use our pansynteny callset to select variants in pansyntenic regions from a population VCF for which we do not have a assembled genomes.